jbradley2003/FCF-Calc/README.md

 To provide some background for the mathematical formalisms of Quantum Mechanics, the document `QM-Review.pdf` has been added to this repository.

-In the Born-Oppenheimer approximation, we can assume that the speed of the nucleus is negligible compared to that of the electron due to the difference in their masses, $v_e$ >> $v_n$ (these are velocities).
+In the Born-Oppenheimer approximation, we can assume that the velocity of the nucleus is negligible compared to that of the electron due to the difference in their masses, $m_e << m_n \implies v_e >> v_n$.

 A consequence of this approach is that the equilibrium bond length of the molecule in the ground ($r''_e$) and excited state ($r'_e$) do not change during transitions.
 Thus, we can represent electronic transitions as vertical arrows between (anharmonic) potential energy curves.
 We visualize these transitions with Jablonski diagrams.